Begin your meditation practice

 Set a Time Limit

 Start small.
 Really small.
 3 to 5 minutes is perfect for a beginner.
 Consistency matters more than duration.
-It's better to meditate for 5 minutes every day than for an hour once a week.
+It is better to meditate for 5 minutes every day than for an hour once a week.

 3